 Keeping Switchboard top of mind, though, is not an arduous, draining endeavor.
 With a small amount of planning and prioritization, you can establish simple routines and sources of accountability that ensure Switchboard is given the proper amount of time and energy to grow and flourish.

 1. Personal routine

-A) Use last 5 minutes of the day to check Switchboard and comment on at least one ask/offer
+A) Use the last 5 minutes of the day to check Switchboard and comment on at least one ask or offer.

 2. Team/Departmental routine

 A) Carve out time in every team meeting to talk about Switchboard updates, plans, etc.

 B) Divide a week or two weeks so that each member of the team has a Switchboard task for one day (e.g. comment on a post or two, looking at Insights data, etc.)

 C) Monthly 30 minute War Room to dig into the Switchboard with other stakeholders